AEG dishwashers rated

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

-We've found that some AEG dishwashers score reasonably well when we review them in our test lab, with certain models earning high scores for their cleaning abilities.
-But not all do well.
+We've found that some AEG dishwashers score reasonably well when we review them in our test lab, with certain models impressing us so much that we've awarded them Best Buy status.
+But not all do well, with the lowest-scoring model getting a measly 59%.

 AEG, part of the Electrolux group, is a fairly well-known name in household appliances.
 If you're thinking of buying an AEG dishwasher, consult our table below for our unique, at-a-glance guide as to whether you should.

-Find out the most important pros and cons of buying an AEG, how AEG dishwashers score when we review them, plus, equally importantly, how reliable AEG owners find the brand.
+In the table we reveal the pros and cons of the AEG dishwashers we've tested, how AEG machines score when we review them, and how reliable AEG owners find the brand.
 Our customer score tells you how satisfied owners are with AEG dishwashers and how likely they are to recommend them to others.

-If you would rather read our full reviews of individual models, head to our AEG dishwasher reviews.
+If you would rather just compare or read our full reviews of individual models, head to our AEG dishwasher reviews.

 |AEG dishwasher overview table